leanprover-community/lean4-samples/HelloWorld/readme.md

 And you get back the string representation of the natural number 5.

 Type inferencing is not a closed system.
 Your programs can add to the library of ToString instances so that your programs can build on it.

 Read more about [Type Classes](https://leanprover.github.io/theorem_proving_in_lean4/type_classes.html).

 ## Lambdas

 The syntax we just saw `⟨fun n => Nat.repr n⟩` is also very interesting.
 Inside the funky brackets `⟨...⟩` is a lambda, an inline function definition.
 The `fun` keyword defines an anonymous function that in this case takes a parameter `n` and returns the result of the function call `Nat.repr n`.
-Notice no types are definition for the parameter `n` or for the return type.
+Notice no types are defined for the parameter `n` or for the return type.
 You can add this type information if you want, but in most cases Lean is clever enough to `infer` what the types are from the context.

 You can test this out in your VS Code instance: